 When to plant erythroniums

-Large clumps of strong-growing plants, such as E. tuolumnense, E. ‘Pagoda’ or E. californicum ‘White Beauty’, can be lifted and carefully pulled apart.
+Large clumps of strong-growing plants, such as E. tuolumnense, E. ‘Pagoda’ or E. californicum ‘White Beauty’, can be lifted and carefully divided by pulling them apart.
 Replant them straight away.
 They will benefit from a mulch of well-rotted compost in the autumn, which helps keep moisture in the soil and provides valuable nutrients.

-Smaller species such as E. dens-canis, benefits from some cool shade, even when dormant so a woodland garden or border of deciduous shrubs is ideal.
+Smaller species such as E. dens-canis benefit from some cool shade, even when dormant, so a woodland garden or border of deciduous shrubs is ideal.
 Here they can make the most of the light while the trees are bare and take advantage of the shade in summer to prevent them drying out.
 If grown in pots, move them to a cool, shady spot once they have died down.

 The best erythroniums for your garden